 d.
 Planned Deviations.
 Each condition should be analyzed on its merits.
-Sufficient data on flood potential, lake and watershed conditions, possible alternative measures, benefits to be expected, and probable effects on other authorized and useful purposes, together with the district recommendation, will be presented by letter or electronic mail to the South Atlantic Division for review and approval.
+Sufficient data on flood potential, lake and watershed conditions, possible alternative measures, benefits to be expected, and probable effects on other authorized and useful purposes, together with the district recommendation, will be presented by letter or electronic mail to SAD for review and approval.

 7-16.
 Rate of Release Change.
-Normally, the ramp down rate for Reregulation Dam flows is 200 cfs every six hours to mitigate erosion along stream banks of farmlands downstream.
+Normally, the ramp down rate for Reregulation Dam flows is 400 cfs every four hours to mitigate erosion and sloughing along stream banks of farmlands downstream.
 However, under certain conditions the Water Management Section in the Mobile District Office may adjust this ramp down rate.